Almost Sold Out: The Ever-Popular Candlelight Stroll in Portsmouth, New Hampshire

 One of the most popular events of the holiday season is strolling under the stars along the lantern-lit streets and decorations, taking in the rich history of Portsmouth, New Hampshire.

 Can you believe it's already here?
 That time-honored tradition is back for its 43rd season, when people travel from all over to amble through the Strawbery Banke Museum's furnished, historic homes, taking in 350 years of winter and holiday traditions.
-Last year, it sold out by November 27.
+It sells out each year.

 Strawbery Banke says it's this signature event of the winter season that draws in holiday lovers for three weekends.